 The site will host teaching systems for both Choreometrics and Cantometrics, and links to information on these projects.
-With the guidance of experienced music and movement analysts, these resources can enable committed students to learn these systems of analysis at to an extent that suits their needs.
+With the guidance of experienced music and movement analysts, these resources can enable committed students to learn these systems of analysis to an extent that suits their needs.
 We work with curriculum consultants to develop K-12 curricula and college course material.
 A more profound understanding of expressive culture will help to produce truly global citizens.

 The identifying and descriptive data for each song has taken over three years and the work of several individuals to compile, and will remain a work in progress for some time.
-Culture latitude and longitude come from Glottocode.
-Local latitudes/longitudes place familiar villages and localities of origin of the material; these are sometimes omitted to approximate due to the scant documentation or due to the movement or disappearance of populations.
-Ideally, song “titles” or first lines are given in their native languages, but we are not always able to locate this information in the collectors’ notes or in other sources; in such cases we have used English translations or generic descriptive titles.
+Culture latitude and longitude come from Glottolog.org.
+Local latitudes/longitudes place familiar villages and localities of origin of the material; these are sometimes omitted or approximate due to the scant documentation or due to the movement or disappearance of populations.
+Ideally, song "titles" or first lines are given in their native languages, but we are not always able to locate this information in the collectors’ notes or in other sources; in such cases we have used English translations or generic descriptive titles.
 The culture descriptions will take additional months to enter.
-There are other lacunae, but we hope that our public will be patient.
+There are other particularities, but we hope that our public will be patient.
 We will gladly receive any corrections and missing information from our visitors or the contributors and performers of the songs here: firstname.lastname@example.org.

 First Americans, Aboriginal Australians and members of other indigenous and ethnic communities should be aware that that this website may contain images, voices or names of deceased persons in audio recordings, film, or in print.
 Descriptive data and analyses on this site may contain terms reflecting authors' views or the period in which the documentation was gathered, and may not be considered correct or appropriate today.
 This material may not reflect current understanding or the views of the Association for Cultural Equity, but is provided for scientific and historical accuracy.